realA10001986/VSR/README.md

 ##### &#9193; TT buttons trigger BTTFN-wide TT

-If the VSR is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "9" in _Operation_ [button mode](#button-modes), or pressing the Time Travel button, just as if the time travel was triggered by the TCD.
+If the VSR is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "9" in _Operation_ [button mode](#button-modes) or pressing the Time Travel button, just as if the time travel was triggered by the TCD.
 If this option is unchecked, these actions only trigger a time travel sequence on the VSR.

 ##### &#9193; Ignore network-wide TTs